Another Europe Is Possible: Aims and principles

 The organisation is critical of aspects of the EU, such as austerity, TTIP, deregulation and neoliberal politics.
 However, it advocates for UK membership of the European Union, for reasons such as to fight for environmental protection, a maximum working week and holiday pay.
 New Europeans interprets the group as stressing that the EU is "in dire need of reform" but that it "remains the best place to fight global issues".
 Another Europe Is Possible states in its founding statement that "the EU is in desperate need of a democratic overhaul" and that it argues for "far-reaching democratic reforms of European institutions".
 Writing for Novara Media, Josiah Mortimer summarised the group's goal as "a progressive EU (with the UK in it)."

 The organisation's 2018 constitution highlights support for freedom of movement, legal protections for the environment and workers, and solidarity with migrants and refugees.
 Their constitution also claims that the group will "fight against" racism, border controls, and right wing nationalism.

 As with similar campaigns, Another Europe is Possible's support for a second referendum concerning the UK's relationship with the EU, has been criticised as undemocratic.
-However, the discussion of whether an additional, confirmatory, referendum would undermine the first or instead be a further exercise of democracy is contentious.